 Council's objective through this plan is to provide, maintain and enhance public open space areas for active and passive recreation to enhance the lifestyles of residents and visitors alike.
-The Recreation and Open Spaces Management Plan will guide the planning, development and management of the Open Space Network within Glen Innes Severn Local Government Area from 2009-2019 (Glen Innes Severn Council 2009a).
+The Recreation and Open Spaces Management Plan guides the planning, development and management of the Open Space Network within Glen Innes Severn Local Government Area.